Call for Submissions

 We are pleased to announce that the call for submissions for the 2017 ANZACBS Conference is now OPEN!

-The deadline for submissions of individual research papers, research symposia, panels and workshops is August 14th, 2017.
-The deadline for poster submissions is August 28th, 2017.
+The deadline for submissions of individual research papers, research symposia, panels and workshops has been extended to 23 July, 2017.
+The deadline for poster submissions has also been extended to 23 July, 2017.
 Introductory, intermediate and advanced workshops are welcome.
 We are also keen for presentations on a variety of CBS related approaches and third-wave behaviour therapies (e.g., Acceptance and Commitment Therapy, Functional Analytical Psychotherapy, Dialectical Behaviour Therapy, Applied Relational Frame Theory, Compassion Focused Therapy, and other mindfulness based therapies).

 Contextual Behavioural Science touches on every aspect of our lives.
 If you are doing CBS related research in clinical, educational, organisational or community settings, we encourage you to submit your work.